 I fuse chemistry and physics – and whatever other elements cross my desk – into words, thanks to a career infused with both fields.
-I have been a freelance writer since 2003, working for employers ranging from prestigious scientific media like Nature and New Scientist to companies like Tate and Lyle and Strategy Analytics.
-Prior to moving into science writing independently and establishing Exeter Empirical I was news editor for Compound Semiconductor magazine, when it was owned by Institute of Physics Publishing.
+I have been a freelance science writer since 2003, working for employers ranging from prestigious scientific media like Nature and New Scientist to companies like Tate and Lyle and Strategy Analytics.
+Prior to going independent I was news editor for Compound Semiconductor magazine, when it was owned by Institute of Physics Publishing.
 Before that, I worked in industrial chemistry, briefly making adhesives after spending six and a half years working at Tripos Discovery Research, an early-stage contract pharmaceutical research company.
 As my career has progressed, I've become increasingly interested in how scientific ideas get recognised and adopted into general use.
-That interest has indicated that often companies need help with communication as they seek to commercialise their products, and therefore I've started offering editorial services including technical proof reading.

 I studied chemistry at the University of Southampton, gaining an MChem in 1999.
 I'm a member of the Association of British Science Writers and the Royal Society of Chemistry, as well as a Chartered Chemist and Chartered Scientist.

 In 2014, I set up Exeter Empirical to provide my writing and other editorial services to a broader customer base.
 I now collaborate with a close-knit team of subject matter experts and experienced editors and proofreaders to help anyone with a technical message to get across to do so as clearly and professionally as possible.
 Read on for more on our services.